 Paul says to Timothy that “All Scripture is God-breathed…and useful” (2 Tim 3:16).
-So we should use it.
-That seems right.
-Recently, however, I’ve noticed some pastors and professors claiming that even if what God breathes out is flatly in error, this shouldn’t deter us from making good use of it.
+Recently, I’ve noticed some pastors and professors claiming that even if what God breathes out is flatly in error, that shouldn’t deter us from using it.
+It comes from God and it contains errors.
+Nevertheless, says Bruxy Cavey, “You should use it, it’s really useful!
+Try it sometime, really useful book!” (link).
 Scripture might be false (and no doubt is in many places), but it’s useful all the same.
-Our question is: Is that right?
+Our question is: Is Bruxy right?

 Those who champion this brand of errancy appear to reason as follows: since Scripture is God-breathed, it is useful regardless of whether it is true.
 This argument raises more than a few questions.
 There are a few things to note.
 First, Paul doesn’t say that Scripture is useful simpliciter.
 He says it’s useful for certain things – in fact, four things:

 - Training in righteousness

 Secondly, the text says all scripture is God-breathed and useful in these respects.
 (Of course, in giving her assent to this truth, the errantist implicitly relies on the fact that 2 Tim 3:16 is itself without error!)
 But if Scripture isn’t inerrant, then some Scripture is false.
 Serious questions immediately arise.
 How, in the most important respects, is being taught falsehoods useful?
 Suppose you’re trying to come to a true belief about p, and I teach you something about p from the Scriptures–something factually false, let’s say.
 Then I’ve invited you to form your views on p based on an unsound argument.
 That’s hardly (alethically) useful.
 Indeed, wouldn’t it violate your twin epistemic duties to avoid (1) believing falsehoods, and (2) drawing conclusions based on false premises?